athoscf/CPR-MAS/README.md

 The file `main.py` contains a simple usage example where you can modify the map config, the size of its field of vision, the number of episodes and the action policy.
 To run the file `cd` to the directory of the repository and run `python main.py`.

+The current version includes the results, it may be necessary to remove the `metrics.csv` files and also create the result folders of the correspondent maps and methods to avoid errors.